 The MFA in dance is a 60 credit program of study grounded in the modern dance genre that emphasizes mastery in performance, choreography and teaching.
 Candidates are expected to enter the program with advanced technical proficiency in ballet or modern technique and professional competence in choreography exemplified by a significant body of work.
 A bachelor’s degree is required for admission to the university.
 All candidates must satisfy the following prerequisites: advanced dance technique, improvisation, dance composition, dance history, anatomy/kinesiology and dance production.
 Prerequisite course may be completed concurrent with graduate study and are usually fulfilled if the applicant has earned a BA or BFA in dance.
 Requirements may also be fulfilled through professional experience.

 Qualified applicants may be invited for an interview

 For questions regarding the application process, please contact the College of Visual and Performing Arts (CVPA) admissions office at email@example.com or 703-993-5576.
 The CVPA Admissions Office is located at:

 CVPA Graduate Admissions

 Fairfax, Virginia 22030

 MFA applicants must submit to the college admissions office:

 and must submit to the School of Dance:

 Artistic statement including artistic goals

-10 minute Video or DVD of original choreography
+10 minute Video link or DVD of original choreography

 Contact the School of Dance at (703) 993-1114 or firstname.lastname@example.org for further information.